API

 $token = $loginResponse.access_token

-Write-Host "Access token successfully retrieved."
+Write-Host "Access token retrieved successfully."

 } catch {